mkiiim/Neural-Network/README.md

+# Neural Network from Scratch

+## Cloned from: Neural Network From Scratch - by [Independent Code (Omar Aflak)](github.com/TheIndependentCode)

+Modified by turning network (`network.py`) into an object

+## How to build neural network
+- a `layer` is defined as a base class with `forward` and `backward` propagation methods
+- `activation` and `dense` classes inherit from `layer` class
+- a `network` class is instantiated
+- a `neural net` is formed by adding layers (i.e., `dense` and `activation` instances) to the instantiated `network`
+- see `mnist.py` for example

+## Changes from original
+- changed mnist.py to work with tensorflow on macos/metal
+- some activations converted to lambdas
+- converted functional flow into object based model

+# ----- ORIGINAL README FOLLOWS -----

 # Neural Network From Scratch

 This code is part of my video series on YouTube: [Neural Network from Scratch | Mathematics & Python Code](https://youtube.com/playlist?list=PLQ4osgQ7WN6PGnvt6tzLAVAEMsL3LBqpm).